johntao/vim-reimagination/readme.md

 ## Usage

 To run the project, execute `dotnet run` in the project directory.

-### !!IMPORTANT!!

-Since the editor haven't fully implemented buffer and rendering, the editor load text from `assets/template.txt` and render it to the console.
+Since the editor haven't fully implemented yet, it will load text from `assets/template.txt` and render it to the console.
-For now, the editor only support moving the cursor around the text, and editor cannot resolve newlines, so all the newlines are replaced with `|` character.
-In order to work with the editor properly, you need to resize the console window to fit the text so that every `|` character is in the last column of the console window.
-In short, it is recommended to run the editor in a separate terminal window, and resize the window to fit the text.